 - 1. Quarterly Personnel report (October, November, and December 2012) Addendum IX-D-1 - 2.
 Spring Student Credit Hour and Summary Enrollment reports Addendum IX-D-2 - 3.
 Strategic Framework report: Workforce Development Opportunities and Academic Program Alignment [3-h-i & iii] Addendum IX-D-3 - 4.
-Strategic Framework report: Entrepreneurship [5-d] Addendum IX-D-4 - 5.
-Formation of the Master of Business Administration (MBA) and Master of Public Health Dual Degree Program offered under the sponsorship of the University of Nebraska at Omaha College of Business Administration and the University of Nebraska Medical Center College of Public Health Addendum IX-D-5 - 6.
+Strategic Framework report: Entrepreneurship [5-d] Addendum IX-D-4 - Formation of the Master of Business Administration (MBA) and Master of Public Health Dual Degree Program offered under the sponsorship of the University of Nebraska at Omaha College of Business Administration and the University of Nebraska Medical Center College of Public Health Addendum IX-D-5 - 6.
 Renaming the Department of Educational Administration and Supervision to the Department of Educational Leadership in the College of Education at the University of Nebraska at Omaha Addendum IX-D-6 - 7.
 Revised Bylaws and Policies concerning employee tuition benefits Addendum IX-D-7 - 8.
 Quarterly Status of Capital Projects Exceeding \$5 Million Addendum IX-D-8 - 9.
 Quarterly Status Report of Six-Year Capital Plan and Capital Construction Report Addendum IX-D-9 - 10.
 Quarterly Report of Gifts, Grants, Contracts and Bequests Addendum IX-D-10 - 11.
 Bids and Contracts Addendum IX-D-11 - 12.
-Naming of Mammel Hall room the "SAC Federal Credit Union Student Collaboration Room" at University of Nebraska at Omaha Addendum IX-D-12 - Naming of Bruner Hall of Science room the "Douglas Lund Genetics and Molecular Biology Laboratory" at University of Nebraska at Kearney Addendum IX-D-13 - 14.
+Naming of Mammel Hall room the "SAC Federal Credit Union Student Collaboration Room" at University of Nebraska at Omaha Addendum IX-D-12 - 13.
+Naming of Bruner Hall of Science room the "Douglas Lund Genetics and Molecular Biology Laboratory" at University of Nebraska at Kearney Addendum IX-D-13 - 14.
 UNK Centennial Towers West Elevator Upgrade Addendum IX-D-14 - 15.
 Revisions to rules and regulations for faculty and student self-government organizations: Amendments to the Bylaws of the Faculty of the University of Nebraska Medical Center Addendum IX-D-15

 TO: The Board of Regents Addendum IX-D-1

-Academic Affairs

-MEETING DATE: March 15, 2013

 SUBJECT: Personnel Reports

-RECOMMENDED ACTION: Report

-PREVIOUS ACTION: On December 10, 1994, the Board of Regents at the Bylaws of the Board of Regents to delegate administrative officers designated by the Preside appointments in the Academic-Administrative s and to administrative positions below the rank of ranks.
-Executive Memorandum No. 13 subsequent to the Chancellors to make Academic-Administrative below the level of Dean.
-Such appointments at professor or above are required by the Bylaws of be reported to the Board after each quarter and public record in the Office of the Corporation S to the President, or lent, authority to make staff to faculty positions of Dean and equivalent uently delegated authority trative appointments the rank of assistant of the Board of Regents to maintained on file as a
+PREVIOUS ACTION: On December 10, 1994, the Board of Regents amended Section 3.2 of the Bylaws of the Board of Regents to delegate to the President, or administrative officers designated by the President, authority to make appointments in the Academic-Administrative staff to faculty positions and to administrative positions below the rank of Dean and equivalent ranks.
+Executive Memorandum No. 13 subsequently delegated authority to the Chancellors to make Academic-Administrative appointments below the level of Dean.
+Such appointments at the rank of assistant professor or above are required by the Bylaws of the Board of Regents to be reported to the Board after each quarter and maintained on file as a public record in the Office of the Corporation Secretary.

-EXPLANATION: A series of reports of campus personnel actions Chancellor during the 4rd quarter of 2012 is att
+EXPLANATION: A series of reports of campus personnel actions approved by each

-PROJECT COST: None

-SOURCE OF FUNDS: None
+Chancellor during the 4rd quarter of 2012 is attached.

-APPROVED: Susan M. Fritz Interim Executive Vice President and Provost
+APPROVED: Susan M. Fritz

-DATE: February 21, 2013